-Characteristic RT-PCR Antibody (IgM/IgG) RDT Antigen (Ag) (RDT) Sample Nasopharyngeal swab or Blood (finger stick or Nasopharyngeal swab deep sputum ^{2,3} blood draw) or deep sputum Window period Short 5-7 days Short False positives Almost none Low (if pretest probability is high) Medium (if pretest probability is low) Almost none False negatives Occasionally (especially in the window period) Variable.
-High at the onset of the disease High Turn-around time Hours 15 min 15 min

-Reverse transcription polymerase chain reaction (RT-PCR)
+Time period for when the test has the best performance (most likely to yield a positive result) Pre-symptomatic (1-3 days before symptom onset) and early symptomatic phases (first 5-7 days of illness).
+Pre-symptomatic (1-3 days before symptom onset) and early symptomatic phases (first 5-7 days of illness).
+7-10 days after onset of symptoms False positives Almost none Very Low Low to moderate It is possible to have cross- reactivity to other coronaviruses different from SARS-CoV-2.
+False negatives Occasionally Especially in patients that are a few days after transmission or in patients who present more than 5-7 days after the onset of symptoms. (not as sensitive as RT-PCR) Variable High false negatives when used less than 10 days after the onset of symptoms.
+Turn-around time/ Laboratory requirements Hours - requires a laboratory with high technical capacity.
+30 min - No Laboratory required.
+15 min - No Laboratory required.

+RT-PCR

-- RT-PCR is the test of choice for detecting SARS-CoV-2 in the endTB COVID-19 response. - RT-PCR detects the genetic RNA within the virus particles. - The most commonly used sample for RT-PCR is the nasopharyngeal swab. - Testing lower respiratory tract specimens for SARS-CoV-2 is an acceptable option in patients who have a productive cough.^{4,5} It may be the preferred option in a TB patient that has productive cough to decrease the number of different specimens being collected. - Sputum induction techniques should be avoided because of the risk of aerosols exposure.
+- RT-PCR is the test of choice for detecting SARS-CoV-2 in the endTB COVID-19 response. - The most commonly used sample for RT-PCR is the nasopharyngeal swab. - Testing lower respiratory tract specimens (sputum) for SARS-CoV-2 is an acceptable option in patients who have a productive cough.^{3,4} Special processing is needed for thick sputum specimens, using reagents such as dithiothreitol (DTT), to reduce mucoid viscosity. - Sputum induction techniques should be avoided because of the risk of aerosols exposure. - The use of saliva is still being studied (see Section C below). - Under certain clinical circumstances (for example, those receiving invasive mechanical ventilation), a lower respiratory tract aspirate or bronchoalveolar lavage sample should be collected and tested.5 - The nasopharyngeal swab can be self-administered6 by the participant (studies in the USA show that this is less unpleasant to the patient, yields are the same, and there is less chance of exposing the person administrating the swab). - The RT-PCR test may have a sensitivity of around 75%, which means false negatives can occur.
+False negatives are more likely a few days after infection, when the virus load is low and below the level of test detection. - The viral load also drops at about 7 days after the onset of symptoms and RT-PCR testing preforms less well in this time period.
+It takes longer for the viral load to drop in severe disease.

-- Under certain clinical circumstances (for example, those receiving invasive mechanical ventilation), a lower respiratory tract aspirate or bronchoalveolar lavage sample should be collected and tested.6 - The role of using saliva instead of a nasopharyngeal swab is being explored and shows promising results (see section c. below and Annex 2 for more information). - A nasopharyngeal swab is taken from deep in the nose (see Annex 3). - The nasopharyngeal swab can be self-administered7 by the participant (studies in the USA show that this is less unpleasant to the patient, yields are the same, and there is less chance of exposing the person administrating the swab). - The RT-PCR test is highly specific, which means the chance of a false positive is very low. - The RT-PCR test may have a sensitivity of around 75%, which means false negatives can occur, mostly within the window period. - There is a window period at the start of the onset of symptoms when the patient may test RT-PCR negative but has the disease.
-The window period is due to a low viral load that makes the virus not detectable. - Therefore, if the RT-PCR is negative but suspicion for COVID-19 remains, then ongoing quarantine (see definition p.
-27) and re-testing several days later should be considered (see figure 2.2). - The Xpert[®] Xpress SARS-CoV-2 cartridge also uses PCR technology and uses the same Xpert machines as used for TB diagnosis.
-This test has been granted a US FDA Emergency Use Authorization.8 It is anticipated that the cartridge will not be available outside the USA until late June/early July 2020.
-The endTB consortium is strongly considering using the Xpert[®] Xpress SARS-CoV-2 cartridge as a method of testing, but other methods will have to be used until it can be procured.
+- There are cases where the RT-PCR remains positive weeks after symptoms have resolved; these patients are not considered contagious and the positivity is likely due to the RNA from dead virus remaining. - If the RT-PCR is negative but suspicion for COVID-19 remains, then ongoing quarantine and re-testing several days later should be considered (see figure 2.1). - The Xpert[®] Xpress SARS-CoV-2 cartridge also uses PCR technology and uses the same Xpert machines as used for TB diagnosis.
+This test has been granted a WHO Emergency Use Authorization.7 The cartridges are in short supply and only available through WHO and Global Fund mechanisms in many countries.
 A class 2 biosafety cabinet is currently recommended for Xpert[®] Xpress SARS-CoV-2.
-The use of a simple Ventilated Work Station with full PPE for the technicians is acceptable.
+The use of a simple ventilated work station with full PPE for the technicians is acceptable.

-Rapid Diagnostic Tests

-endTB partners are examining different Rapid Diagnostic tests (RDTs).
-RDTs are not as accurate as PCR but have the advantage of being simple to perform, rapid point of care (POC) tests and are less costly than RT-PCR.
-Their role in case detection is still to be clarified.
-No RDT should be used before independent evaluation of its performance against the RT-PCR.
-Such studies are already on-going and could be considered in some sites.
-Only stringent regulatory authority (SRA) registered tests should be considered (see Annex 4).